pyotr777/vtk_read/README.md

 # OpenFOAM data visualisation with matlplotlib

-Convert OpenFOAM data to VTK format with foamToVTK*.
-Create images and movies of 2D and 3D plots of scalar and vector data using python and matplotlib.
+Convert OpenFOAM data to VTK format with foamToVTK* and make images and movies of 2D and 3D plots of scalar and vector data using python and matplotlib.

-Can be used in automated workflows with no user interaction.
+This method requires no user interaction and can be used in automated workflows.

 \* <span style="font-size:9pt;color:#777;">foamToVTK is included in OpenFOAM distribution.</span>